Be Cautious Behind The Wheel - PortageOnline.com

-The snowfall overnight in southern Manitoba, combined with strong winds this morning, have made driving conditions difficult this morning.
+The snowfall overnight in southern Manitoba, combined with strong winds this morning, have made driving conditions difficult.

 We've heard of some mishaps along the Trans Canada Highway this morning, east of Portage la Prairie, but no details are available.